sq2ips/m20-custom-firmware/README.md

 Battery is directly connected to one of the ADC pins, without any resistor divider, the voltage reference of ADC is 3.3V so it can't mesure voltages higher than that.

 # Radio
 The [ADF7012B](https://www.analog.com/media/en/technical-documentation/data-sheets/ADF7012.pdf) radio module is used.
+There is no TCXO on the board so the transmitted frequency is very unstable and differs with temperature.

 ## Horus Binary V2
-[Horus Binary V2](https://github.com/projecthorus/horusdemodlib/wiki/5-Customising-a-Horus-Binary-v2-Packet) is implemented with default custom format to be used with the [amateur Somdehub](https://amateur.sondehub.org/) infrastructure.
+[Horus Binary V2](https://github.com/projecthorus/horusdemodlib/wiki/5-Customising-a-Horus-Binary-v2-Packet) is implemented with default custom format to be used with the [amateur Sondehub](https://amateur.sondehub.org/) infrastructure.
 Sent data (implemented in [`horus.h`](./m20/Core/Inc/horus.h)):
 | Byte No. | Data Type | Description |
 |-|-|-|